theSKa/CV/readme.md

 # CV

-I used to work as a freelance web designer but became slightly tired of not being able to control how anything I worked on, well, worked.
+I used to work as a web designer but became slightly tired of not being able to control how anything I worked on, well, worked.
 So at the start of 2014, I joined Makers Academy to learn how to develop and it seems to have turned out OK.
 Since then I’ve mostly worked for Megaphone, working with Rails and Cordova, and all kinds of other interesting stuff.
+I think I'm pretty alright at Ruby, Javascript, HTML and CSS (with Sinatra/Rails/Angular1/{LE,SA}SS on top), and have worked with bits of Node/Swift/Java/C# to a far more limited degree (willing to try new things! is what I'm trying to say).

 For an overview of everything I've uploaded here, take a look at [this](https://github.com/NotTheUsual/index.html).